Ahbab-Travel-And-Tours/Ahbab-Travel-And-Tours.github.io/content/speakers/Anees.md

 key: "/speakers/anees/"
 ---

 Anees Ahmad Mirza is passionate about Hajj and Umrah, with 20+ experience.
-He knows Arabic anc has a big network of people in this domain.
+He knows Arabic and has a big network of people in this domain.